Robin5890/Secure-Funds-Transfer-Application/README.md

 ## Local Setup Instructions

-- Backend:
+### Backend:

 1- Go to pom.xml and synchronize the java dependencies.

 2- Go to application.settings(in resources folder) and set the database connection variables to a local database of choice.(e.g jdbc:mysql://localhost:3306/mydatabase)

-3- In the SecurityConfig.java file change the corsConfigurationSource method and set the config.setAllowedOrigins to "http://localhost:4200"(or whatever port the frontend runs on)
+3- In the SecurityConfig.java file change the corsConfigurationSource method and set the config.setAllowedOrigins to "http://localhost:4200" (or whatever port the frontend runs on)

 4- Run SftaApplication.java

-- Frontend:
+### Frontend:

-1- Change apiUrl in environment.development.ts to "http://localhost:8080"(or the port of the backend) 2- Open a terminal in frontend/sfta-frontend.
+1- Change apiUrl in environment.development.ts to "http://localhost:8080" (or the port of the backend)

+2- Open a terminal in frontend/sfta-frontend.

 3- Run:

   npm install

   ng serve

--Database:
+### Database:

 SQL(Neon uses PostgreSQL): Run the following SQL commands to create tables and insert sample data.

 CREATE TABLE users (